lucatacconi/crunz-ui/.github/README.md

 ```
 * * * * * cd /[BASE_CRUNZUI_PATH] && ./crunz-ui.sh -l [LOGS_PATH]
 ```

-Complete the configuration by setting the folders that act as containers for the tasks.
-Refer to [Configuration of the task's folder structure](#Configuration-of-the-task's-folder-structure) section to configure the structure.

 Please refer to [Ubuntu/Debian setup example](UBUNTU_EXPL.md) for suggestion.